MischaU8/yumyum/unsorted/define-cut-orientation_InZAOddc-90.md

-yum yum Floyd here with a quick tip for controlling the orientation of a cut in plasticity when performing a cut using the cut tool you can Define the orientation of The Cutting plane to a specific orthographic view by switching
+yum yum Floyd here with a quick tip for controlling the orientation of a cut in
+Plasticity when performing a cut using the cut tool you can Define the orientation of The Cutting plane to a specific orthographic view by switching